DeannaG65/BeehiveForumCustomFiles/README.md

 Example:
 table class=posthead
--td posthead
+ td posthead
---table posthead
+  table posthead
----td posthead
+   td posthead

 By changing the classes of the inner areas, this issue has been solved.
 We chose to change these extra posthead areas out for postbody.
 The reasoning we chose postbody is simple, it's primarily used to control text and link behavior within a set interior area.

 Fix Example:
-table class=posthead  <-border class
+table class=posthead
--td class=postbody
+ td class=postbody
---table class=postbody
+  table class=postbody
----td class=postbody
+   td class=postbody

 forums.php, register.php, search.php, and thread_options.php need to be uploaded into your Beehive root folder.